w-nityammm/go-repo/README.md

 # go-repo

-A cobra cli tool to analyze github repositories.
+A cobra cli tool to analyze github repositories, made this to learn Go 🐐

 ## Features
 - Fetch repository details